 The size of your family, or how many bathrooms you have in your home, will determine the size of the tanks you need.
-This is easy enough to work out: typically, for 1 or 2 people, you’ll need a 1.0 cubic foot acid neutralizer, while for up to 4 people, you’re best choosing a system that has a 1.5 cubic foot tank.
+Typically, 1 or 2 people will need a 1.0 cubic foot acid neutralizer, while up to 4 people will do best with a 1.5 cubic foot tank.

-Tanks are available in sizes up to 3.5 cubic feet, if you happen to be looking for a solution for more than 8 people.
+Some manufacturers sell their systems in tank sizes up to 3.5 cubic feet, if you happen to be looking for a solution for more than 8 people.

-A good warranty offers reassurance that you’re covered if your tanks, valve, distributor tube or other components don’t live up to expectations.
+A good warranty offers reassurance that your purchase is protected if a system’s tanks, valve, distributor tube, or other components arrive broken or develop faults during normal operation.

-I’d highly recommend reading through a warranty carefully before purchasing a system.
+Take some time to read through a warranty carefully before purchasing a system, and contact the manufacturer if you need any clarification on the warranty terms and conditions.
 You’re making a big investment, and it’s important that refunds and free replacement parts are provided for faulty systems.

 Installation and Maintenance